 The Gospel Patron Story

-I started my career in business and succeeded very quickly.
-By twenty-five, I had been promoted four times, paid off my student loans, and was making a six-figure income.
-But part of my heart felt like it was dying inside.
+At twenty-five, my business career was succeeding faster than I expected, but part of my heart felt like it was dying inside.
 What was my success for?
 A bigger house, a faster car, and to retire as early as possible?
-Deep down I knew I was made for more.
+Deep down, I knew I was made for more than the American Dream.

-I decided to leave business and go looking for purpose.
-For the next four years, I studied the Bible, theology, and ministry.
-Just before graduating from seminary, I said to my wife, "We've been chasing my dreams for the last four years, what's your dream?"
+So I left business to go looking for purpose.
+For the next four years, I went to seminary to study the Bible, theology, and ministry.
+Just before graduating, I said to my wife, "We've been chasing my dreams for the last four years, what's your dream?"

-Renée said her dream was to travel all the way around the world, to circle the globe.
-She wanted to become a global Christian and learn to walk by faith.
-I loved the idea!
-So we began planning for what would become a 132-day adventure around the world.
+Renée told me her dream was to travel all the way around the world, to become a global Christian, and to learn to walk by faith.
+I loved the idea, so we began planning for what would become a 132-day adventure around the world.

 Renée and I were in awe of these patrons from the past.
 Their faith in Jesus led them to take risks, walk by faith, and live with purpose.
 They weren't second-class Christians, but true partners in the work of the gospel.

 “What if more people lived like this?" we asked ourselves.
 "What might God do through a new generation of Gospel Patrons?”

 I knew these stories had to be told, so I took a flying leap of faith and worked without income for 9 months while I learned to become a historian and a writer.
 God surprised me by providing an amazing Gospel Patron to support me, and three years later we launched a blue book into the world called Gospel Patrons.

 The first 5,000 books sold in five months, and we had to print more.
 We then sold out of another print run and another.
 We produced the audiobook, paperback, and Kindle versions.
 Leaders in over twenty countries were interested and began writing to me, saying, "This is me!
 This is my calling!"